40 Best Non-Touristy Things to Do on Maui, Hawaiʻi

 Kaihalulu Red Sand Beach in Hāna is Hawaiʻi’s only red sand beach!

-However, while the hike to get to the Hāna’s famous Red Sand Beach isn’t a very long trail, it’s a bit more dangerous than most visitors might think, which is why I recommend checking out my separate post before going.
+However, while the hike to get to the Hāna’s famous Red Sand Beach isn’t a very long trail, it’s a bit more dangerous than most visitors might think, which is why I recommend checking out my separate post before visiting.

 Read My Separate Post: Kaihalulu Red Sand Beach